Introduction from our senior partner

 Our reputation is not built on results alone: we offer our clients an exceptional legal service

-We have been shortlisted for the LSA Award for Excellence in Environmental Responsibility
+We won the Legal Sector Alliance Award for Excellence in Environmental Responsibility

 We provide cross-jurisdictional legal advice that genuinely reflects what 'global' means for our clients

 Our international approach

 Our work is high profile and often innovative

 We advised Ocado on a new £100 million unsecured three year revolving credit facility